Pain Signals and Nervous System Performance: What Your Body Is Actually Telling You

 The Body Doesn't Lie.
 You Just Misread It.

-Most men treat pain like a binary.
-Either ignore it completely or let it stop everything.
-Both are wrong.
+Most men treat pain signals like a binary switch.
+Either ignore them completely or let them stop everything.
+Both responses are wrong — and both destroy nervous system performance over time.

 Pain isn't the problem.
 The interpretation is.
 The body sends a signal.
 The mind decides what it means.
 And most guys have been taught to read every flare, every ache, every sharp edge as a stop sign.
 So they stop.
 Or they override it completely until something actually breaks.
-Neither one is working through pain.
+Neither one is working through pain intelligently.
 One is avoidance.
 The other is stupidity.
+Men who misread pain signals consistently end up with nervous systems that amplify every sensation into a threat — and bodies that gradually shut down movement as a protective response.

 Pain Signal vs Danger